-After you apply for US Visa and have it approved, the consulate will glue the foil of US visa onto your passport.
-The US Visa foil has many sections, including annotations, as described in article US Visa fields meaning.
+After you apply for a US Visa and have it approved, the consulate will glue the US visa foil on your passport.
+The US Visa foil has many sections, including annotations, as described in the article US Visa fields meaning.
 Sometimes, you may see text that says “See CCD” or “IV Docs in CCD”.
-It can be confusing, if you do not know what that means.
-In this article, we will clarify the meaning, what you need to aware and prepared.
+It can be confusing if you do not know what that means.
+In this article, we will clarify the meaning, what you need to be aware of and prepared for.

 What is CCD on US Visa ?

 CCD stands for Consular Consolidated Database.
-It is a system that is used by US Consular officers, CBP officer and other personnel of US State Department.
-It is also the system that is used by DHS, FBI and Dept of Defense and other federal agencies for validating passport and visa information.
-All the US visa applications related biographic data, biometric checks, and other security information is replicated and stored centrally in CCD system.
+It is a system that is used by US Consular officers, CBP officers, and other personnel of the US State Department.
+It is also the system that is used by DHS, FBI, Dept of Defense, and other federal agencies for validating passport and visa information.
+All the US visa applications related biographic data, biometric checks, and other security information is replicated and stored centrally in the CCD system.

 - Checking fingerprints of US visa applicants

 - Automated screening of US visa applications by Consular officers

 - Track US visa applicant’s data, additional information